Sparktan24/Hello-World/README.md

 ### Prerequisites
--Have git installed locally.
+- Have git installed locally.
--Have a code editor installed (if you wish to modify the project).
+- Have a code editor installed (if you wish to modify the project).

 ### Setup
 -clone the project to a local folder.